 Breakfast with giraffe in Nairobi at Giraffe Manor

 Kenya vacations tie in well with other Eastern African countries.
-For example; visiting the Gorillas in Uganda, and then safari and beach vacations in Kenya.
+For example; visiting the Gorillas in Uganda, and then safari and beach vacations.
 It is bordered by Uganda in the west; Sudan in the northwest, Ethiopia in the north, Somalia in the east; Tanzania in the south, and the Indian Ocean in the southeast.

 We are still working on this and have many more Kenyan safaris available if you get in touch with us.